section-engineering-education/engineering-education/content/articles/integration-of-ros-with-arduino/index.md

 `ROS` features a messaging middleware (in a sense) that may be used to communicate with different processes and nodes.
 It might, for example, have a reading and writing node.

 ### prerequisites
-- programming with C++ or python
-- working with Linux shell
-- Linux commands
-- Arduino basics

 To follow through this article, the reader should have:
+- Experience programming with C++ or Python
+- Experience working with Linux shell
+- An understanding of Linux commands
+- A basic understanding of Arduino

+### Table of contents
 - [Operating system specifications](#operating-system-specifications)
 - [Code and connect an Arduino circuit](#code-and-connect-an-arduino-circuit)
 - [Interfасe Аrduinо with RОS](#interface-arduino-with-ros)